-Finally, it’s important to remember that it’s not only essential to encourage questions, but as a healthcare provider you must also clarify and ask questions.
+Finally, it’s important to remember that it’s not only essential to encourage questions, but as a healthcare provider, you must also clarify and ask questions.
 Start by asking if the patient has any questions and then clarify to ensure your understanding of their question.
-Using the teach-back method and asking clarifying questions will help identify knowledge gaps and any misunderstandings so you can clear them up with further explanation.
+Using the teach-back method and asking clarifying questions will help identify knowledge gaps and any misunderstandings so you can clear them up with a further explanation.

 Creating a broader understanding of health and healthcare services benefits individuals in need and leads to healthier families and communities.
 Healthcare professionals can help improve understanding and literacy by finding effective ways of communicating by working together to explain procedures better and share data.
 What are you doing in your practice to help patients better understand their care?
 Let us know what you’ve done in a comment below.

 - 10 Examples of Preventative Health in Action - 08/13/2019